Dharsinalily13/Demo/README.md

 I dont have any favorite person.
 If IT is something else, I love Anime and KPOP.
-MY Favorite person in KPOP Industry is Lisa from Blackpink and Jung Kook from BTS
+MY Favorite person in KPOP Industry is Lisa from Blackpink and Jung Kook from BTS TO MY DEAR PYTHON FACULTY:
+I really love coding,but dont know basics . give me more sums to solve i dont have anything to share sir. you said you create educational videos in tamil do you have youtube channel or any other source give me that sir